openwrt/openwrt/README.md

     pistachio # env default -a
     pistachio # saveenv
+This is not required always, but it is required only for the first time when you are doing the system upgrade.

 ###Fallback mechanism
 If image fails to boot in 5 successive attempts, then bootloader will try to boot image from alternate partition.